lhw610/3D_UNet_Segmentation/README.rst

 3. pip install -e .

+pip install -e . will install required the dependencies.
+I recommend to create new conda environment before install this package.

 Train the model
 -------
 To train the model, pass the training data directory to ./segmentation_3D/train.py